First a few updates:

 Five Questions About The Jets Special Teams

-As training camp rapidly approaches, here are five questions about the Jets special teams that still need to be sorted out –
+As training camp rapidly approaches, here are five questions about the Jets special teams that still need to be sorted out –1.
+What The Folk?

 – The Jets parted ways with Jay Feely this off-season, who was not only a reliable kicker but a good tackler and a political pundit.
 They replaced him with Dallas Cowboys castoff, Nick Folk, who despite being an All-Pro kicker in 2007 and hero of my fantasy football team that season, struggled heavily in 2009.
 The best way to describe Folk’s play for Dallas last year is absolutely brutal.
 He made 64.3 percent of his field goal attempts, spearheaded by him going 5/12 from the 40-49 yard range.
 He was cut after shanking a 24 yard field goal in a crucial late season game against the Saints.
 The Jets are confident that special teams guru Mike Westhoff can get him back on track but the reality is the Jets are taking a major risk by relying on Folk to be their kicker.
 In OTAs and mini-camp, Folk would have days where he missed four straight field goals and then follow up by going 7 for 7 the next day.
 The consistency clearly isn’t there yet and for a team built on defense and running the football, it is scary to have a kicker who isn’t reliable.